About this site

-Before joining the School of Architecture, Planning and Preservation at the University of Maryland, College Park (USA), I was an assistant professor in the Historic Preservation Program at Roger Williams University (Bristol, Rhode Island, USA) where I specialized in historic preservation/cultural heritage planning and policy.
+I am an associate professor in the School of Architecture, Planning and Preservation at the University of Maryland, College Park (USA), where I teach in the graduate historic preservation program, focusing on preservation planning.
 My prior professional experience includes serving as the Principal Preservation Planner for the City of Denver and working as a Main Street (downtown revitalization) manager and an architectural materials conservator.

 My research explores how people perceive and are affected by patina and decay in the built environment; the intersection between critical heritage studies and rules, laws, and regulations; heritage behavior, including the language everyday people use to describe old places; and the development of applied social science and participatory methodologies that can be used by practitioners.
 I am particularly interested in multicultural and social justice perspectives in my research and teaching and have worked with US-based Latino communities in Allentown (PA), Providence (RI), Woonsocket (RI), and San Juan (PR).
 In 2015, I completed a Fulbright scholarship to conduct community-based participatory research in Olinda, Brazil.